Published: January 29, 2020

 2. Online live chat communication has been in existence since the invention of the Talkomatic in 1973.

-The Talkomatic is hailed as the first multi-user online chat system.
-It was invented by Doug Brown and David R. Woolley at the University of Illinois, though it was a far cry from live chat support as we know it today.
-At the time, no more than five users could use it.
-However, despite this limitation, it gained popularity.
+Talkomatic is the first multi-user online chat system.
+It was invented by Doug Brown and David R. Woolley at the University of Illinois.
+At that time, no more than five users could use live chat.
+However, with the rapid growth of live chat technology, it is now light years ahead of how it used to be.
+Despite this limitation, it gained popularity.

-3. The average response time for live chat is 2 minutes.
+3. The average live chat response time is 2 minutes.

 The immediate attention customers get through live chat certainly makes them feel valued.
 It’s an easy way for businesses to convey a sense of reliability and build trust.
-Despite this, statistics for businesses reveal that 21% of the requests for live chat support go ignored.
+However, 21% of the requests for live chat support go ignored.

 4. 70% of the businesses using live chat have less than 5,000 unique monthly visitors on their site.